microservicer/flutter-pipelines/README.md

 - [A Google Play Store account](https://play.google.com/console/u/0/developers) (for android builds)
 - [An Apple Developer account](https://appstoreconnect.apple.com/) (for ios builds)

-## Pipelines

-In the `.github/workflows` directory you will find the pipelines used.
-The entrypoint is the `00-main.yml` file.
-It is in this file that the other pipelines are called and the environment variables are set.
-For basic usage, you only need to edit the `00-main.yml` file.

-If you are using any other Match repository than Google Cloud.
-You will need to edit the `03a-build-ios.yml` file.

-## Installing as a new Flutter app
+## Installing

 The following steps are designed if you are going to use this project as boilerplate for a new Flutter app.
-If you are interested in using this project as a template for an existing Flutter app, skip to the [next section](#copy-files-to-existing-project).
+If you are interested in using this project as a template for an existing Flutter app, you should be able to copy over the relevant files to your project and follow the appropriate steps below.
+For Android make sure you also configure your app/build.gradle file with the correct signing [configs](#setup-android-manually).

 ### Fork the repository

 Fork this repository to your own GitHub account.
 Or download the repository as a zip file.
+If you want to use it as a template for a new Flutter app, delete the .git folder and create a new repository.

 ### Clean up the repository